Philips TAX5509

 • Volume is 152.49 cm³ on Philips TAX5509 and 1139.2 cm³ on Poca Audio Pine Beat.

-• Philips TAX5509 has no water resistance while Poca Audio Pine Beat is waterproof.
+• Water resistance is not present on Philips TAX5509, while Poca Audio Pine Beat is waterproof.

-• RGB lighting is available on Philips TAX5509 but not on Poca Audio Pine Beat.
+• RGB lighting is present on Philips TAX5509 but not available on Poca Audio Pine Beat.

 • Weight is 1900 g on Philips TAX5509 and 670 g on Poca Audio Pine Beat.